Canada Post: Crisis and reform

 The 1970s was a difficult decade for the Post Office, with major strikes combined with annual deficits that had hit $600 million by 1981.
 This state of affairs made politicians want to rethink their strategy for the federal department.
 It resulted in two years of public debate and input into the future of mail delivery in Canada.
 The government sought to give the post office more autonomy, to make it more commercially viable and to compete against the new threat of private courier services.

 On October 16, 1981, the Federal Parliament passed the "Canada Post Corporation Act", which transformed Canada Post into a Crown corporation to create the Canada Post Corporation (CPC).
 The legislation also included a measure legally guaranteeing basic postal service to all Canadians.
 It stipulates that all Canadians have the right to expect mail delivery, regardless of where they live.

-In 1985 Canada Post began phasing in community mailboxes instead of door-to-door delivery in new subdivisions.
+In 1985, Canada Post began phasing in community mailboxes instead of door-to-door delivery in new subdivisions.
 This was met with legal challenges, requiring an Ontario court to rule that the Canada Post Act does not require door-to-door mail delivery.

 By 1989 Canada Post had resolved much of its financial troubles, reporting its first profit since 1957.
 It continued to operate at a consistent profit from 1995 to 2010.

-In 1993 Canada Post purchased a majority stake in Purolator Courier.
-In 2000, it launched Epost, which allowed customers to receive bills from participating merchants and institutions online for free.
-Epost was discontinued at the end of 2022.
+In 1993, Canada Post purchased a majority stake in Purolator Courier.
+In 2000, it launched ePost, which allowed customers to receive bills from participating merchants and institutions online for free. ePost was discontinued at the end of 2022.

 21st century

-2006 and 2007 saw minor disruptions to rural mail service, with 5,000 out of 847,000 mailboxes temporarily cut off due to concerns with postal worker safety.
+Minor disruptions to rural mail service occurred in 2006 and 2007, with 5,000 out of 847,000 mailboxes temporarily cut off due to concerns with postal worker safety.

-For 2007, 2008, and 2009 the corporation was named one of Canada's Top 100 Employers, as published in Maclean's magazine.
+For 2007, 2008, and 2009, the corporation was named one of Canada's Top 100 Employers, as published in Maclean's magazine.
 In 2008, a strike by Canada Post's administrative worker union—the Public Service Alliance of Canada (PSAC)—caused minor issues in customer service.

 Attempted restructuring and pushback (2010–2017)

-In 2010 Canada Post began a seven-year modernization effort called Postal Transformation, investing in greater motorization and automation.
+In 2010, Canada Post began a seven-year modernization effort called Postal Transformation, investing in greater motorization and automation.
 As part of this initiative, the duties of letter carriers were combined with those of mail service couriers.
 This resulted complaints of undelivered mail, increased overtime, work stress, and injuries from fatigue and working past dark.